CONSENT, ASSENT, PRIVACY, AUTHORIZATION, AND QUESTIONNAIRE

 To save time during your introductory session, beforehand, you will complete a questionnaire that outlines the patient's medical / mental health history.
 It includes the reason for reason for referral, developmental history, family history, and more.

 Sometimes, at intake, patients and parents have questions about the process involved with mandated reporting of suspected child abuse, elder abuse, and abuse of a disabled person.
 Click on the "Mandated Reporting" button to learn about the process involved with mandated reporting.
 I hope the information I provide demystifies the process a bit.
-Here, you will also find my policies surrounding communication with patients and families and a HIPPA notice.
+Here, you will also find my policies surrounding communication with patients and families, an explanation of privacy, and a HIPPA notice.